 Simply combine the Raspberries, sugar, lime juice, dried hibiscus and water and heat until just below a simmer (do not allow to boil), until the fruit softens and breaks up.
 Remove from the heat and strain, leaving to one side to cool slightly while you prepare the gelatin.
 Soak gelatin leaves as per packet instructions (in our case for 5 minutes in cold water), then squeeze out excess water and pop into a pan with a couple of tablespoons of the juice.
 Melt over a gentle heat, and combine with the rest of your juice.
 Please note that the gelatin shouldn’t be added to boiling hot fluids as it can effect it’s setting capabilities.
 Pour into a bowl, or individual moulds, and when cold, leave in fridge overnight to set.
 To see the process step by step, plus our bonus recipe, please watch our video below!

 Either serve straight from your bowl, or turn out by running a knife around the edge of the jelly, and placing the mould in hot water for a few moments to loosen.
-If you are looking for more fabulous dessert ideas, please check out our Amaretti Apple Tart - it's the best apple recipe we know
+If you are looking for more fabulous dessert ideas, please check out our Amaretti Apple Tart and our Summer Berry Pavlova.

 If you have enjoyed this recipe, please pin it for others to enjoy…